+03.19 Licensee.
+The holder of an NRC license, construction permit, or combined license.
+The provisions listed as applicable to "licensees" in this chapter are also applicable to vendors and applicants for an NRC license.

+03.20 Minor Violation.
+A violation that is less significant than a Severity Level IV violation, not the subject of formal enforcement action, and not usually described in inspection reports.
+However, minor violations must be corrected.

+03.21 Non-Cited Violation (NCV).
+A violation which satisfies the criteria in the NRC Enforcement Policy that allows the staff to exercise discretion and refrain from issuing a 10 CFR Part 2.201 Notice of Violation.

+03.22 Noncompliance.
+A violation, non-cited violation, or nonconformance.

-03. Nonconformance.
-A vendor or certificate holder’s failure to meet contract requirements related to NRC-regulated activities (e.g., Appendix B to 10 CFR Part 50), where the NRC has not placed requirement directly on the vendor or certificate holder.
+03.23 Nonconformance.
+A vendor or certificate holder’s failure to meet contract requirements related to NRC-regulated activities (e.g., Appendix B to 10 CFR Part 50), where the NRC has not placed the requirement directly on the vendor or certificate holder.

+03.24 Notice of Nonconformance (NON).
+A formal written notice that sets forth one or more nonconformances to contract requirements.

+03.25 Notice of Violation (NOV).
+A formal written citation in accordance with 10 CFR 2.201 that sets forth one or more violations of a legally binding regulatory requirement.

+03.26 Observation.
+A fact; any detail noted during an inspection.

-03.7 Quality Assurance Manual.
+03.27 Quality Assurance Manual.
 A compilation of quality assurance documents that define the quality assurance policy and program, describe the method(s) by which the policy will be implemented through procedures and instructions, and identifies the parties responsible for implementation.